Two SSLC students beaten with sticks for teasing a girl

 Two Secondary School Leaving Certificate (SSLC) students were beaten with sticks by five men for allegedly teasing a girl in Gangondanahalli.
-The accused are said to be the girl's relatives.

-Two of the accused are absconding, stated a report by The New Indian Express.
+The accused are said to be the relatives of the girl.
+Two of the accused are absconding.

 "The two boys are alleged to have teased a girl in the vicinity.
 When the girl informed her family, the five accused took the boys to a secluded area and beat them up.
 One of them even filmed the incident.
 In the video, the boys can be seen pleading for mercy," said an officer.